 Are these community college courses job oriented?

 There is no 'yes' or 'no' answer to that question.
 A lot depends on the course itself, the demand of the particular skill or knowledge set you develop, and market trends.
 One of the common understandings is that if you are experienced in software development, you will get a job.
 However, you can get a job in any other field as well.
-If you are on the H4 visa, you will still need someone to sponsor your work visa or you may obtain employment authorization by applying for an H4 EAD.
+If you are on the H4 visa, you may find an organization to sponsor your work visa or you may obtain employment authorization by applying for an H4 EAD.